PSD2 in Europe 2

 • Electronic Money Institution (EMI) License

-Both, a PI licensee and an EMI license can engage in a wide range of activities:
+Both a PI licensee and an EMI license can offer a broad span of activities, including but not limited to:

-• Execute various payment transactions, including credit transfers, direct debits, and card payments
+• Perform a variety of payment transactions, such as credit transfers, direct debits, and card payments

-• Offer money remittance services, enabling the transfer of funds domestically and cross-border
+• Provide money remittance services – the transferring of funds nationally and across borders

-• Be a payment initiation service provider (PISP) and initiate payment orders on behalf of customers, facilitating online payments without the need for a credit or debit card
+• PISP: provide services for the initiation of payment orders by customers for online payments without the usage of a credit or debit card

-• Be an account information service provider (AISP) that offers customers a consolidated view of their account information from multiple financial institutions
+• AISP: provide customers with an overall view of their account information from various financial institutions

-• Issue payment instruments, such as prepaid cards and digital wallets
+• Issuance of payment instruments, including pre-paid cards and digital wallets

-The main difference between a PI and an EMI license is that in addition to the above activities, EMI licensees can issue electronic money, including digital currency, prepaid cards, or electronic account balances which is their main function.
-They can also store electronic money on behalf of their customers and provide electronic wallets or accounts for users to access and manage their funds.
+Whereas the principal difference between a PI and an EMI license is that EMI license holders have the right to issue electronic money, such as, for example, digital currency, prepaid cards, or electronic account balances.
+This is their main activity.
+They may also store electronic money on behalf of customers and give electronic wallets or accounts for users to access and manage their funds.

 Advantages of Holding a PSD2

-Holding one of the PSD2 licenses boasts several significant advantages that you should take into account if your goal is to offer payment services to EU customers.
-These licenses can provide access to a vast and diverse market and position your business as a trusted and compliant company in a highly regulated industry, setting the stage for growth, innovation, and long-term success within the European financial industry.
+Holding one of the above-mentioned licenses has many other serious advantages, which you should consider if your aim is to provide payment services for EU customers.
+It may open a great and diverse market to your business, and it will establish your firm as one that is trustworthy and compliant, in a very closely regulated industry, which is key to developing long-term growth, innovation, and success in the European financial industry.

-• A PSD2 license can build trust and credibility in the eyes of customers and business partners as it signals that your company has met the rigorous requirements necessary to operate as a legitimate and trustworthy payment service provider
+• A license from PSD2 may serve to engender trust and confidence in your business from its customers and other partners because it has met the stringent requirements necessary to operate as a legitimate and trustworthy payment service provider.

-• Thanks to the passporting principle, by holding one license you would be able to offer your payment services throughout the EEA, which includes the EU member states, Norway, Iceland, and Liechtenstein (this vast and lucrative market consists of over 500 million consumers)
+• Because of the principle of passporting, with one license you would be allowed to offer your payment services across the EEA, made up of EU member states, Norway, Iceland, and Liechtenstein – that immense and lucrative market has more than 500 million consumers.

-• PSD2 encourages innovation by promoting open banking and facilitating third-party access to customer account information, and therefore license holders are effectively supported in the development of innovative financial products and services
+• PSD2 fosters innovation in the sense that it prompts open banking, allowing third-party providers to access customer account information, and therefore, license holders are effectively supported in the development of innovative financial products and services.

-• PSD2 licensees have access to customer account information, which can be valuable for developing personalized financial products and services
+• Licensees under PSD2 have access to customer account information that proves to be of value for developing personalized financial products and services.

-• Licensed payment service providers can access payment settlement systems, enabling them to process and settle transactions more efficiently
+• The licensed payment service providers may have access to the payment settlement systems, enabling them to process and settle transactions in an efficient manner.

 Payment Services Regulations in the EU